open-cli-tools/concurrently/README.md

                         "|"                                       [default: ","]
   -r, --raw             Output only raw output of processes, disables
-                        prettifying and concurrently coloring.         [boolean] -s, --success         Return exit code of zero or one based on the success or failure of the "first" child to terminate, the "last child", or succeed only if "all" child processes succeed.
+                        prettifying and concurrently coloring.         [boolean] -s, --success         Which command(s) must exit with code 0 in order for concurrently exit with code 0 too.
+Options are:
+                        - "first" for the first command to exit;
+                        - "last" for the last command to exit;
+                        - "all" for all commands;
+                        - "command-{name}"/"command-{index}" for the command
+                        with that name or index;
+                        - "!command-{name}"/"!command-{index}" for all commands
+                        but the one with that name or index.
-                              [choices: "first", "last", "all"] [default: "all"]
+                                                                [default: "all"]
       --no-color        Disables colors from logging                   [boolean]
       --hide            Comma-separated list of processes to hide the output.
                         The processes can be identified by their name or index.